worktheclock/replit.github.io/tutorials/23-build-asteroids-with-kaboom.md

 ### Rocket animation

 Our ship can move now, but it would be nice to see its rockets firing when the player presses the up arrow key, as well as hear them.
-Reactive animations like this make games feel more responsive and look more dynamic.
+Reactive animations like these make games feel more responsive and look more dynamic.

-Kaboom has methods for handling animation when a game object uses an animated sprite (i.e. one with multiple images), but this isn't quite what we want here.
+Kaboom has methods for handling animations when a game object uses an animated sprite (i.e. one with multiple images), but this isn't quite what we want here.
 Rather than animating the player's ship, we need to animate the rocket thrust that appears behind it when a thrusting key is pressed, so we'll need to handle all the animation code ourselves.
 Luckily, Kaboom makes this fairly simple.

 First, let's create an array with our four rocket sprites.
 Add the following code at the bottom of your main scene: